kottapar/molecule_wsl_demo/README.md

 ## Format
-* You must be prepared to walk an evaluator through all the created artifacts including tests, logic used, choosen tools.
+* You must be prepared to walk an evaluator through all the created artifacts including tests, logic used, chosen tools.
 * Mention anything that was asked but not delivered and why, and any additional comments.
 * Any questions, please send an email to **sre.recruitment@wirecard.com**